Vasanthengineer4949/Vasanthengineer4949/README.md

 **Talking about Personal Stuffs:**

-- 👨🏽‍💻 I’m currently working on [Smart Attendance System](https://github.com/Vasanthengineer4949/Smart-Attendance-System);
+- 👨🏽‍💻 I’m currently working on OPTIMUS;
-- 🌱 I’m currently learning Computer Vision algorithms
+- 🌱 I’m currently learning NLP
 - 👯 I’m happy to colloborate with Data Science community🤝
 - 🤔 I’m somewhat fine with Machine Learning
 - 💬 Ask me about anything, I am happy to help to my knowledge